UTC • AI Innovation Special

 AI innovation overcoming challenges in energy, scaling, and technology

-AI at the Crossroads: Overcoming Barriers to Unlock Future Innovations 25-Sept-2024
+AI at the Crossroads 2026: Overcoming Barriers to Unlock the Next Era of Innovation

-In the fast-paced world of artificial intelligence (AI), pushing the boundaries of what is possible is more crucial than ever.
-Just two years after OpenAI’s ChatGPT took the tech industry by storm, the development of generative AI has hit some formidable obstacles.
-Rising energy costs, scalability challenges, and the complexities of building more advanced models are slowing progress.
-Yet, history has shown that constraints often lead to remarkable innovation.
-The race to surpass these barriers is not just shaping the future of AI—it’s also laying the groundwork for new leaders in technology, investment, and geopolitical power.
+In the fast-paced world of artificial intelligence (AI), pushing boundaries is more crucial than ever.
+Just two years after OpenAI's ChatGPT took the tech industry by storm, generative AI has hit formidable obstacles.
+Rising energy costs, scalability challenges, and trillion-dollar compute projections are slowing progress.
+Yet history shows constraints often spark remarkable innovation.
+The race to surpass these barriers is reshaping AI's future—and determining the next leaders in technology, investment, and global power.

 One of the most pressing issues facing AI is its insatiable hunger for energy.
 Large language models (LLMs) like OpenAI's GPT-4 require massive amounts of power to train.
 For perspective, the energy used to train GPT-4 could have powered 50 American households for an entire century.
 As these models grow in complexity, the costs skyrocket.
 Estimates suggest training today's largest models costs upwards of $100 million, with future projections reaching an astronomical $1 billion—and potentially $10 billion—for the next generation.